BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 I dislike readmes in particular.
 If you see any inaccuracies in the docs, let me know or submit a pr.
+Any templates you would like to help fix up comments for?

+Anything on this front is welcome.

+Im trying to just get information on the page.

+Believe it or not theres still at least 3 completely undocumented ways to import a custom neovim package.
+And then one more of them is in my system config.

 Thank you!!!